 If you answer yes to one or more of these questions the Ephemera Society may be right for you.

-e.g. Ephemera is not only embraced for its content, but also for the beauty of its presentation which may involve interest in its graphic design, typography, a printing process such as chromolithography, or its format, such as a cobweb valentine.
+Ephemera is embraced not only for its content, but also for the beauty of its design, typography, printing or functional category.

-e.g. Visual images can be important for understanding the past.
-No longer considered secondary to written texts, visual images are taking their rightful place as primary evidence documenting how people lived.
-As in the study of “visual culture”.
+No longer considered secondary to written texts, visual images are taking their rightful place as primary evidence providing unique insights into cultures past.

 Elaborate Victorian type styles and layout, once shunned by Modernist designers, are now very much of interest to current generation artists, calligraphers, letterers and scrapbookers.